Updated: Jul 13, 2022

 Here's the thing about teaching, it's not so much a job as it is a craft that you have to hone and perfect over many years.
 For most lines of work, you show up, complete a set of tasks, clock out and go home.
 Allow me to be very clear up front: teaching is nothing like that.

 I don’t tell you this to scare you or make you reconsider ever becoming a teacher.
 I just think it’s important to have realistic expectations going into your first year.
 I was the star pupil of my university Elementary Ed program.
-I got glowing reviews from my cooperating teacher while student teaching, passed every class with flying colors, and performed every task with the utmost perfection.
+I got glowing reviews from my cooperating teacher while student teaching, passed each class with flying colors, and performed every task with the utmost perfection.
 I was called “a natural” over and over and I felt completely prepared to begin teaching for real.
 Spoiler alert: my first year was harder than I ever imagined and I felt like a complete failure most of the time.

 I want you to know that your first year teaching is going to be an extreme challenge because I don't want you to be blindsided like I was.
 Teaching is one of the steepest learning curves I've encountered (other than becoming a parent, but I'll save that for another post entirely).
 If you're going to survive, you need to go in with the right mindset.
 Without further ado, here are 7 secrets for surviving your first year.